lthnhuw/Portfolio/README.md

 In my free time, I actively explore educational content on YouTube to enhance my skill set, particularly in tools, problem analysis, and problem-solving techniques.
 I enjoy examining issues from multiple perspectives to develop well-informed and effective solutions.

-I have nearly completed my academic program, so I am able to dedicate my full time to working at your company without any constraints.
+I'm nearing the completion of my studies, which will allow me to dedicate my full attention to working at your company without any constraints.

+My CV

+The following projects demonstrate my experience in data analysis and data science.